andrewjmack/coronary-disease-predictive-model/README.md

 Goal of Phase II was to use sequential modeling to see if we could improve upon the initial hyperparameter tuner model (Attempt 3)
 Tried to maintain a “scientific” approach by changing one thing at a time Attempt 4 - Utilized “Best Model” output to try and mirror Attempt 3

+Base Sequential Model¶
+This model was created by attempting to mirror the optimal model that came out of our hyperparamter tuning attempt #3 Utilized 6 hidden layers with the tanh activation function and a sigmoid output layer.
 ![Attempt 4_1](resources/images/attempt_4_1.jpg)
 ![Attempt 4_2](resources/images/attempt_4_2.jpg)
-Attempts 5-8 use model 4 as a base model and control one aspect of model architecture at a time Layers, Activation Functions, Number of Neurons and Epochs Attempt 4 (Base Model) - 86.96% accuracy, .5190 loss Attempt 5 (Manipulating Layers) - 88.04% accuracy, .3711 loss Attempt 6 (Increased Epochs) - 86.96% accuracy, .3952 loss Attempt 7 (More Activation Functions) - 84.78% accuracy, .4190 loss Attempt 8 (More Neurons) - 86.41% accuracy, .5504 loss
+Attempts 5-8 use model 4 as a base model and control one aspect of model architecture at a time Layers, Activation Functions, Number of Neurons and Epochs Attempt 4 (Base Model) - 86.96% accuracy, .5190 loss Attempt 5 (Manipulating Layers) - 88.04% accuracy, .3711 loss Changing number of layers
+Adding additional layers can give the model additional capacity to capture intricate relationships within the data.
+Each layer can learn different levels of abstraction, and potentially improving accuracy.
+Additional layers can be highly beneficial in solving complex problems.
+Conversely, too many layers may lead to overfitting of the data to the training set.
+Though we are showing just one attempt at changing the number of layers, we did find that adding additional layers beyond what we show in attempt #4 lead to a decrease in accuracy.
+Here we reduced the number of layers to see if that creates higher accuracy within the test set; interestingly, accuracy increased by roughly 1%.
+Attempt 6 (Increased Epochs) - 86.96% accuracy, .3952 loss
+Changed number of epochs, 20 to 80
+In attempt #6 we used the same base architecture as attempt 4 to isolate epochs and control the other variables.
+Controlling those variables and keeping them the same would allows us to isolate the number of epochs and see if that would result in higher accuracy.
+An increased number of epochs gives the model more opportunities to learn from the data and adjust weights, but too many may overfit the model to the training dataset.
+As can be seen, increasing the number of epochs from 20 to 80 instead yielded a decrease in accuracy over attempt #4, and thus still unable to achieve the results of attempt #3 with the hyperparamter tuner.
+Attempt 7 (More Activation Functions) - 84.78% accuracy, .4190 loss
+Changing activation functions:¶
+1st hidden layer - tanh

+2nd hidden layer - tanh

+3rd hidden layer - relu

+4th hidden layer - sigmoid

+5th hidden layer - tanh

+6th hidden layer - tanh

+output layer - sigmoid

+In attempt #7 we attempted to utilize different activation functions, such as relu and sigmoid in the hidden layers.
+This can affect how the model interprets and transforms the inputs.
+Different activation functions have different properties and can capture different types of non-linearities, that may better suit the problem at hand, potentially leading to increased accuracy.
+In this case, it did not yield a meaningful increase in accuracy over prior attempts, while loss of roughly 55% indicates increased prediction error in this model variation over prior attempted configurations.
+Attempt 8 (More Neurons) - 86.41% accuracy, .5504 loss
+86.41% accuracy, 34.21% loss
+Changing the number of Neurons in each layer
+With attempt #8, we looked at the effect of increasing the number of neurons.
+All other variables we kept the same as attempt #4 to isolate the change in results.
+By increasing the number of neurons in a layer, the model can potentially capture more complex patterns in the data.
+This allows for better representation of the underlying relationships between the features and the target variable, potentially leading to higher accuracy.
+An increase in neurons appears to have an affect in reducing the error, given the reduced loss over many previous attempts; however, accuracy remains roughly that of the prior attempts.

 Results: No increase in accuracy.
 **note - even through various attempts not recorded (there were many), overfitting was a consistent issue.